Course Catalog 2024-2025

 GOV 305ct Seminar: Topics in American Government-The Conservative Tradition (4 Credits)

-This course will focus on the history of conservative political thought and the conservative movement in the United States.
-Students read scholarship that analyzes and explains the movement from a historical perspective, and much of the focus will be on the thinkers who directly defined and contoured what it means to be a conservative in America, from the "father of conservatism" Edmund Burke to the Anti-Federalists to Milton Friedman to William F. Buckley to Ayn Rand to Allan Bloom.
+This course focuses on the history of conservative political thought and the conservative movement in the United States.
+Students read scholarship that analyzes and explains the movement from a historical erspective, and much of the focus is on the thinkers who directly defined and contoured what it means to be a conservative in America, from the "father of conservatism" Edmund Burke to the Anti-Federalists to Milton Friedman to William F. Buckley to Ayn Rand to Allan Bloom.
 This class takes conservatism seriously both as an intellectual and a political tradition as it assesses and critiques its canon.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable